 — FBC News Fiji (@FBC_News) February 11, 2021

-As reported by Fijian Broadcasting Corporation News, the Ministry of Trade and Commerce in Fiji has confirmed that Survivor is returning there “in the next few days” to begin filming season 41.
+As reported by Fijian Broadcasting Corporation News, the Ministry of Trade and Commerce in Fiji confirmed in mid-February that Survivor is returning there “in the next few days” to begin filming season 41.

 “Survivor will be filming in Fiji with the crew expecting to arrive in the next few days,” Minister Faiyaz Koya told FBC News.
 “They have to stagger the way they actually come because most of the crew are sitting in different parts of the world but all done under the guidance of the Ministry of Health.
 We follow the necessary protocol to protect our own citizens.”

-He also said that several film productions will be starting in Fiji soon as well.
+The Fijian minister also said that several film productions will be starting in Fiji soon as well.
 Altogether, the TV and movie productions are expected to generate in the neighborhood of $30 million for the Fijian economy and create 400 jobs for local citizens.
+Koya said in a statement that Fiji is proud of the way it has handled the COVID pandemic and that it can now safely resume TV and film production.

 Fans Are Ecstatic